Posted on May 18, 2018 by

 Selecting the right variety

 You’re probably aware of this, but there are many different varieties of tomato.
 If you’re disappointed with the growth of the tomatoes you’ve planted, it could be because you’re growing a field or garden tomato in a greenhouse.
+A friend of mine recently bought a few commercial greenhouse supplies & design tools to help him get the most out of his crops.
+Tomatoes can be really difficult to grow and harvest – so keep this in mind!
 These have different requirements to tomatoes that are suited to growing in greenhouses, so it could simply be a case that you’re not supplying them with the right level of sunlight or nutrients.
+Maybe a change in your greenhouse lights or manure could do the trick?
+You would never know unless you apply them into practise!

 Are you encouraging air movement?